Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Food-Based Enrichment

-Connection that feels safe and supportive — with you, with trusted people, or sometimes with other dogs.
-This isn’t about forcing social time, but about healthy connection.
+Connection that feels safe and supportive — with you, trusted people, or sometimes other dogs.
+This isn’t about forced interaction, but healthy, regulated connection.

 Food-Based Enrichment